 Janitorial is a labor business, and diligence digs into it: high crew turnover, overtime and wage-and-hour exposure, worker classification, and I-9/E-Verify documentation.
 Unaddressed, these become price-reducing findings — or indemnity and holdback demands — in a buyer's quality-of-earnings and HR review.

 Each lever is sized for a typical $3–4m revenue commercial cleaning contractor, ~10–12% ebitda margin — about $400K EBITDA.
-Your actual number depends on your books — the diagnostic computes it from your real QuickBooks data.
+Same number whether we frame it as “what a buyer discounts” or “what you keep by fixing it.”

 Converting month-to-month accounts to 2–3 year agreements with auto-renewal is the most direct way to lift how a buyer prices your revenue.
 Durable, contracted revenue with documented retention is what separates a 6–7x book from a 3–4x one.